Start and Manage Projects

-Glip is first and foremost a communication platform, allowing you to collaborate more efficiently with your co-workers.
-With built-in productivity tools, like task management, file sharing and event scheduling, Glip is also great for managing projects.
+The RingCentral App is a communication platform that allows you to collaborate more efficiently with your co-workers.
+With built-in productivity tools, like task management, file sharing, and event scheduling, it is also great for managing projects.
 Because all of the tools that you need are in one place, tied together with a communication layer, you'll find that you can spend your time actually getting work done instead of managing the tools you use to manage your projects.

 The first step in setting up a project is to create a team.
-Teams can be used for a number of purposes on Glip, be it the Marketing department, ongoing discussion about iPhone development, or all of your ongoing projects.
+Teams can be used for a number of purposes on the RingCentral App, be it the Marketing department, ongoing discussion about iPhone development, or all of your ongoing projects.

 You might be asking yourself, When should I set up a project?
 If you've got a team set up for the Marketing department, you could just start assigning tasks to people in that team and not set up a separate project team.
 That's a great solution for ad-hoc tasks that come up during the course of business for the Marketing team (e.g., action items from a meeting), but for larger, defined projects you'll probably want a separate team so that the conversation stays focused and all content (i.e., tasks, files, notes, events) related to the project can be found in one place.

 Enter a name for the project and then add the team members.
 You can also add members later by clicking on the gear menu in the heading of the team's conversation.
-Start typing the name of someone already on Glip and then select from the list, or enter an email address for someone who hasn't yet been added to Glip.
-You can even work with people outside of your company, like clients, partners and vendors.
-They are considered guests on Glip.
-See Glip: Adding Co-Workers & Guests, to learn more about Guests.
+Start typing the name of someone who's already on the RingCentral App and then select from the list, or enter an email address for someone who hasn't yet been added to the App.
+You can even work with people outside of your company, like clients, partners, and vendors.
+They are considered guests on the RingCentral App.
+See RingCentral App (Glip) - Difference between Co-workers vs Guests to learn more about Guests.

 How do I work with clients?
-Many companies on Glip are in the client-services business and have found Glip to be a great way to communicate with their clients.
-For example, if you are a creative agency you could share mockups of some work in a Glip team that includes the client, and they can annotate the images with their feedback.
+Many companies that are on the RingCentral App are in the client-services business and have found the App to be a great way of communicating with their clients.
+For example, if you are a creative agency you could share mockups of some work in a RingCentral App team that includes the client, and they can annotate the images with their feedback.

 Of course, there is probably a lot of internal communication that happens on a project that the client shouldn't be privy to.
 What most companies tend to do is set up separate teams.
 One internal project team, which is where the work gets done, and one external team that includes the client, which is where work is reviewed and discussions with the client take place.
 You can even "share" things, like a file, from one team to the other to save time.
 If you have multiple projects with one client, you can decide whether you need an external team for each project, or if just one per client is sufficient.